IDinsight/rooftop_sampling/README.md

 # 3. Merge PSU information into rooftop data
 Once you have a cleaned PSU dataset and the rooftop data, we recommend combining these two datasets to create a dataset of rooftops with PSU ID attached.
+After merging the two datasets, it is useful to check the number of rooftops that weren't assigned a PSU.
 The notebook add_brgy_to_rooftop.ipynb does this for Philippines data.
 For the Philippines, it took a while (5 minutes or so) to run this file but it made further sampling much easier.

 Alternatively, you could first sample PSUs and then grab rooftop data for just the sampled PSUs.
 In practice, we have found that merging PSU and rooftop data for a small subset of sampled PSUs is not that much faster than performing the merge for the full set of PSUs.
+And merging all of the rooftops with the PSUs in one go makes it a lot easier to perform sampling in the future and allows you to double check that there are no (or few) rooftops that are not assigned PSUs.

 # 4. Sample PSUs